Windower/docs/_pages/plugins/plugins.md

 title: Windower Plugins
 ---

-In contrast to Addons, Windower Plugins are delivered as compiled DLL files.
+Plugins add additional functionality to Windower.
+While addons are written in Lua, Windower plugins are compiled from source code, usually C++, and delivered as DLL files.

+**Note:** [Addons](../addons/) are now the preferred method of extending Windower functionality.
+{: .notice--info}

 ## Deprecated Plugins